| Additional Resources |

 - Speed Toggle: Move up or down through the 4 pointer speed settings with easy-to-access side button and clearly visible illuminated indicators.

 - Application Dependent Buttons: Create customized button programming that automatically take effect depending on which application is active.
 Note: Installation of the Evoluent Mouse Manager is required for any custom programming.

 - Quality Ergonomic Design: The Evoluent VerticalMouse C is engineered with a high quality sensor coupled with the low button activation force for which the Evoluent is known.
 Button action and vertical scroll wheel movement is smooth, consistent and precise.
 The new contours of the Evoluent VerticalMouse C improve usability for those with larger hands or longer fingers while still providing the comfort and relaxed hand position for those with average sized hands.

 - Relaxed Handshake Position: The ergonomic contoured shape of the Evoluent VerticalMouse C supports the hand in a natural handshake position that eliminates forearm twisting.
-Users employ the same familiar grip as with an ordinary mouse, but in a vertical orientation, so almost no retraining is needed.
+The VerticalMouse employs the same familiar grip as with an ordinary mouse, but in a vertical orientation, so almost no retraining is needed.
 Clicking the mouse buttons does not result in unwanted movement because the thumb naturally opposes other finger movements.

 - Light Tactile Buttons: The buttons on the VerticalMouse C take about half the force of traditional mice to click, so the fingers won't get tired with the high frequency of clicking required in programs.
 The button force is low for easy clicking, but still retains sufficient tactile firmness to avoid accidental actuation.

 - Five Fully Programmable Buttons: The VerticalMouse C provides a total of 5 buttons, two thumb operated and 3 finger operated.

-Note: Unlike earlier versions of the Evoluent VerticalMouse the scroll wheel on the VerticalMouse C is NOT clickable.
+Note: The scroll wheel on the VerticalMouse C is NOT clickable.